 - Please include a one or two sentence bio at the start of your post.

-- A more detailed PDF guide is available for all our bloggers.
+- A more detailed PDF guide is available (last updated July 2020).